|Table of Contents |

 Crew line manager Lana says regarding the delivery of my briefing there’s a performance issue here and Laurence needs to reflect on doing things differently and “read his audience”.

 The following screenshot comes from minutes taken during the meeting between Lana and Bart;

-Had my manager not asked me to get the crew more involved from the start my briefing would have been the same as it always was.
+Had my manager not asked me to get the crew more verbally involved my briefing would have been the same as it always was.
 Unless you try something a few times how are you supposed to know if it works?

-Cabin crew work in a safety critical environment and the company are forever emphasising the importance of safety.
-There’s a mountain of information that must be memorised so I believed by asking the aircraft familiarisation points as questions it would be helpful.
-It was also a great way of getting the crew verbally involved from the start.
+Cabin crew work in a safety critical environment and the airline are forever emphasising the importance of safety.
+There’s a mountain of information the crew must memorise so I believed that by asking the aircraft familiarisation points as questions it would be helpful.
+It was also a great way of getting the crew verbally involved from the start of the briefing.